 NOTE: the scope of these changes are only in text that was added by TGbe.
 The baseline text will be updated in REVme.

 Proposed changes for “awaken” usage (as mark up):

-91.22, 96.61, 99.40: “…often at least one STA affiliated with the MLD awakens and listens for the next Beacon frame…”
+91.22, 96.61, 99.40: “…often at least one STA affiliated with the MLD transitions to the awake state to receive the next Beacon frame…”